c0de4un/rust-phonebook/README.md

 # rust-phonebook
-Tutorial project for Rust language to use File-System io, threading, maps, structs
+Tutorial project for Rust language to use File-System io, threading, maps, structs and inheritance, modules and libraries